 Parents are made aware of the following expectations for communications with members of staff.

-Phone calls Returned within 24 hours of parent's call Email returned within 24 hours of opening Written letter Acknowledge receipt of letter within 72 hours
+Communication from parents Response time Phone calls Returned within 24 hours of parent's call Email / dojo Returned within 24 hours of parent's call Written letter Acknowledge receipt of letter within 72 hours

 6. Monitoring and review